GoranVujnovic85/The_Kitchen/README.md

   - **morgan**: A middleware for logging HTTP requests, useful for debugging and tracking activity.
   - **cors**: A middleware to configure Cross-Origin Resource Sharing (CORS), allowing APIs to handle requests from different origins.

+- `npm install --save-dev jest supertest`
+  - **jest**: It allows you to write tests that check if your code works as you expect.
+  - **supertest**: A library in the Node.js ecosystem that serves to test HTTP servers, i.e. APIs.

+- `npm install --save-dev mock-fs`
+  - **mock-fs**: A library that replaces the actual file system with a mock version.

 ## 📂 Project Structure